 July/August.
 No meeting.

 27th September.
-Informal visit to Arbor Low.
-Details TBA.
+Informal visit to Arbor Low. .Please e mail for details.

 25th October.
 Turnpike Roads around Buxton.
 Alan Roberts.